Small Modular Reactors

 The Canadian Small Modular Reactor Roadmap

 As part of its long-term vision, CNL has set out an objective to become a hub for SMR research and technology, including to have a demonstration unit built at an AECL site by 2026.
 This is aligned with AECL’s role as a federal Crown corporation to enable nuclear science and technology and to drive nuclear innovation for Canada.

-In 2018 CNL started a process inviting applications from organizations interested in siting a SMR demonstration project at one of AECL’s sites managed by CNL.
+In 2018 CNL started a process to invite applications from organizations interested in siting an SMR demonstration project at one of AECL’s sites.